Trillius/Tools/README.md

 ### [📚 Zsh]()

 #### Requirements
- - For zsh we use oh-my-zsh in combination with some extensions
+ - For ZSH we use oh-my-zsh in combination with some extensions
    - (❗TODO: script extension install)
  - theme: powerlevel10k
    - this theme will guide you through the preferred setup